jayasimhareddy2006/AI_ASSIGNMENT5/README.md

 Disease → Cough

+In this model:

+* Disease is the cause
+* Fever and Cough are symptoms

+## Probabilities Used

+* P(Disease)
+* P(Fever | Disease)
+* P(Fever | No Disease)
+* P(Cough | Disease)
+* P(Cough | No Disease)

+## Inference

-Bayes' Theorem was used to perform inference and determine the probability of disease given observed symptoms.
+Using Bayes' Theorem, the probability of disease is calculated given the evidence that a patient has fever.

+This demonstrates probabilistic inference and reasoning under uncertainty.

-Tools explored:
+## Tools Explored

-* GeNIe
+### GeNIe

+Graphical modelling and inference tool for Bayesian Networks.

-* Netica
+### Netica

+Software package for probabilistic reasoning and decision support.

-* pgmpy
+### pgmpy

+Python library for probabilistic graphical models.

-* BayesiaLab
+### BayesiaLab

+Professional Bayesian Network modelling platform.

-* Hugin
+### Hugin

+Commercial Bayesian Network and decision support software.

 ---

 # Technologies Used

 * Python 3
-* Search Algorithms
+* Artificial Intelligence Algorithms
 * Knowledge Representation
+* Search Techniques
 * Knowledge Graphs
 * Bayesian Networks
 * Probabilistic Reasoning

 ---

+# Learning Outcomes

+Through this assignment, the following concepts were studied and implemented:

+* Adversarial Search
+* Game Playing AI
+* Recommendation Systems
+* Knowledge Representation
+* Knowledge Graph Construction
+* Bayesian Modelling
+* Probabilistic Inference
+* Decision Making Under Uncertainty

+---

 # Conclusion

-This assignment demonstrates key Artificial Intelligence concepts including adversarial search, recommendation systems, knowledge representation, and probabilistic reasoning.
-The projects provide practical implementations of techniques widely used in modern AI applications.
+This assignment demonstrates practical applications of Artificial Intelligence techniques across different domains.
+Search algorithms were applied to game-playing environments, recommendation systems were used for travel planning, knowledge graphs were used for structured knowledge representation, and Bayesian Networks were used for reasoning under uncertainty.
+Together, these projects provide a strong foundation in core AI concepts and their real-world applications.